masiedu4/all-my-blog-posts/ckz4tzcv60bpthis1bb15cy9r.md

 Our brains are terrible at multitasking, according to scientific research.
 That's why it's so important to be able to narrow down your interests and focus.

 The best way to learn is to focus on one subject at a time.
-Don't let the media or the news get you down.

 Keep going until you can explain something to a 5-year-old and then move on.